khashimovSh/FindPizza/README.md

 # Telegram Bot Which Helps To Find Places Near(now available restaurants also after update 20.11.20 available theatres in Warsaw)
+# You can test the bot in telegram! find bot with @choyTestBot
 Bot created with the help of **Spring Framework**.
 Dependencies are added with **Maven**.
 Places stored in **postgres database**, and in Java class logic of locating places near added.